Cold War propaganda

 5. Cold War propaganda also targeted school children.
 They were shown lecturing “social hygiene” films and subjected to duck-and-cover civil defence drills, adding to nuclear paranoia.

-Copyright: The content on this page may not be republished without our express permission.
-For more information on usage, please refer to our Terms of Use.
+Content on this page is © Alpha History 2018.
+This content may not be republished or distributed without permission.
+For more information please refer to our Terms of Use.